Honeywell humidifier red light shows that something is wrong with your unit. But there is no need to panic just yet.

 The red light will keep coming on in a warm mist humidifier if the heating elements are coated in scale.

-To rectify this, unplug and let it cool down, remove the tank and access the heating element compartment attached to the base.
+To rectify this, unplug it and let it cool down.
+Remove the tank and access the heating element compartment attached to the base.

-You can fill the heating element area with water-vinegar solution.
-Let the heating element soak for sometime to get rid of the scale.
+You can fill the heating element area with a water-vinegar solution.
+Let the heating element soak for some time to get rid of the scale.
 You can then wipe the heating element with a damp piece of cloth.

 Honeywell top fill warm mist humidifier red light

-Top fill humidifiers are so easy to fill.
-Honeywell has a good number of these, both as ultrasonic, cool mist or warm mist models.
+Top-fill humidifiers are so easy to fill.
+Honeywell has a good number of these, both as ultrasonic, cool mist, and warm mist models.

 To boil the humidifier water, they use heating elements, and these can be caked with scale if you use hard water or tap water.